 In real estate, agency is normally created by either a written listing agreement with a seller or a buyer agency agreement with a buyer.
 Some states allow verbal agreements, but most do not.

-It is also possible to create an agency relationship by the actions of the parties.
-If a real estate agent takes on responsibilities that are normally those of an agent, but hasn't signed an agency agreement, she may still be considered an agent via implied agency.
+It is also possible to create an agency relationship with the actions of the parties.
+This is called implied agency.
+If a real estate agent takes on responsibilities that are normally those of an agent but hasn't signed an agency agreement, she may still be considered an agent via implied agency.
 By the same token, if the customer asks the agent for advice or actions that are normally those in agency, then an implied agency could be created.